-Because so many modern women are less inclined to accept a second place role in their own homes and refuse to be mistreated or disrespected, Jehovah’s Witnesses have tried very hard to show the arrangement of headship as being something positive for both partners, and to stress that the man is not more important or somehow better than the woman.
-Again, the use of this word when talking about a woman’s “role” or place in her home betrays those claims.
+Because so many modern women are less inclined to accept a secondary role in their own homes and refuse to be disrespected, Jehovah’s Witnesses have tried very hard to show the arrangement of headship as being something positive for both partners, and to stress that the man is not more important or somehow better than the woman.
+Yet, the use of the word “compete” when talking about a woman’s place in her home betrays those claims.
 If men and women were equal, there would be no need for either to “compete.”
-If men didn’t already have first place and both were equal in all respects, there could be no competition and no need to fight.
+If men didn’t already have first place, and both were equal in all respects, there could be no competition and no need to fight.

 All in all, it’s a shameful and insulting use of a word to represent a situation that is already degrading to women.
-I’m sorry that the Watchtower writers need to paint women this way and that they thought they could probably do so without anyone noticing it!
+I’m sorry that the Watchtower writers need to paint women this way and that they thought they could probably do so without anyone noticing!

 Please share using social media plug-ins below.